XpiritBV/UnitTesting/tdd_katas/tdd_kata4.md

 ## Tasks & specifications

-1. Update the game engine so that it writes a warning to a log when the `Move` method is called for an incorrect move.
+1. The game engine should throw a `NotSupportedException` once `Move` is called for the 10th time.

-    - Use dependency injection to introduce an `ILogger` interface with a `WriteWarning` method.
-    - The implementation of the `WriteWarning` method can throw a `NotImplementedException` since this code should not be executed during unit tests.
-    - Use a mocking framework to verify that the `WriteWarning` method is called on the logger (interaction-based test).
+2. The `Move` method of the game engine should return a warning message (e.g. `$"Incorrect move by player {playerMark}"`) when a player makes a move to a position that is already used.

+3. The game engine should not throw an exception when a player makes incorrect moves and the total number of moves is greater than 9.

 ## Next exercise

-The next kata is [TDD Kata 5 - Tic-tac-toe Loading game state](tdd_kata5.md).
+The next kata is [TDD Kata 5 - Tic-tac-toe Logging](tdd_kata5.md).